15 Tips on How to Stop Being Possessive in Relationships

 5. Focus on your own life

-Keeping your mind occupied with positive things in your life will help you avoid dwelling on any insecurities you have in your relationship.
+Keeping your mind occupied with positive things in your life will help you avoid dwelling on any insecurities you have in your relationship and help you learn how to get rid of possessiveness in a relationship.

 6. Figure out your jealousy